This article will tell you about an indicator created especially for trading indices- the Advance/Decline line.

 How to Trade Diamond Chart Patterns

-2022-04-26 • Updated
+2022-10-21 • Updated

 Information is not investment advice

-What is Diamond Chart pattern?
+What is a diamond chart pattern?

 A variation of the bearish diamond, also known as the diamond top, was described in the previous section.
-Traders can view the pattern as a series of up and down price swings that resemble a head and shoulders pattern structure.
+Traders can view the pattern as a series of up-and-down price swings that resemble a head-and-shoulders pattern structure.

 The target price for the structure is calculated using the measured movement method.
 Specifically, we want to measure the distance from a peak to a trough within a structure and then project that distance down from the breakout point.
 It will provide a level where we can expect the continuation of the breakout to begin to wane or possibly reverse.
 Thus, it represents an excellent Take Profit and exit level.

 Let's now look at the opposite of the bearish diamond, which is a bullish diamond.
 A bullish diamond pattern, called a diamond bottom, occurs after a downtrend.
 We usually see a substantial price move down and then a consolidation phase that carves up and down swing points on a diamond bottom.

 In this case, the appearance will resemble an inverted head and shoulders pattern.
 We will connect the peaks and troughs within the structure in the same way as described earlier.
 Once we draw four trend lines around the structure and confirm that the four lines are roughly equivalent in size, we can confirm the structure as a bullish diamond pattern.